As a freelance writer, your time is flexible to a great extent. But, sadly, one of the problems you will face is time management.

-I can tell you to take just one paragraph of your favorite author and rewrite that by hand.
+I can tell you to take just one paragraph from your favorite author and rewrite that by hand.
 Dissect it.
 Look at how each sentence forms a paragraph.
-Ask yourself what makes the paragraph great?
-In three weeks, if you do it daily, you will wish you had started earlier.
+Ask yourself what makes the paragraph great.
+If you do it daily for three weeks, you will wish you had started earlier.

 Will that work for other freelance writers?